 If you have concerns about your child, the most important thing to do is talk to us about it.
 You can contact a member of the Inclusion Team, either by popping in, emailing or phoning, and we will organise a meeting to discuss your concerns.
 If you would like some advice from outside the school, you can contact Hampshire Parent Partnership Service and they will discuss options with you.

-How accessible is Riders Federated Infant and Junior Schools?
+How accessible is the Federation of Riders Infant and Junior Schools?

 Riders Junior is not a fully accessible school as we do not have a lift to the upper classrooms.
 However, we will make all possible adjustments to allow pupils with disabilities to join us and we will meet with parents/carers and outside agencies throughout the admission process to ensure that the pupils’ needs are understood and catered for.
 We have designated disabled parking spaces in the car park and our site entrance is accessible for wheelchair users.
 For more information please see our Accessibility Plan (in compliance with paragraph 3 or schedule 10 of the Equality Act 2010).